hbv3074/Airborne-Threat-Detection/README.md

 - Helicopters
 - Drones

-You can prepare your dataset using [Roboflow](https://roboflow.com/) and export in YOLO format.
+You can view the dataset using [Roboflow]([https://roboflow.com/](https://universe.roboflow.com/ahmedmohsen/drone-detection-new-peksv)) and export in YOLO format.

 ## 🤝 Contributing